-For foundation, I use the Chanel Ultra Le Teint Velvet, and I love it.
+For foundation, I use the Haus Labs Triclone Skin Tech and I love it.
 After applying foundation, I like to apply the Chantecaille HD Perfecting Loose Powder in Candlelight.
 I’m all about making the skin look glowy, and this one looks glowy yet still natural.

 My Neck and Chest Routine

 I wish I had taken better care of the skin on my neck and chest when I was younger.
 I didn’t really think about it, but once I was in my early 40s I started to see changes, so I made it a priority.
 That meant proper sunscreen application and regular exfoliation and moisturization.
 I definitely have sun damage on my chest as you can in this post.
 (And if you look closely, you can see the result of my broken collar bone that occurred when I was 19!)
 I’m considering having some professional laser treatments done on my chest to even it out.
 I’ll wait until fall to do this.